Package 'MortalityLaws'

 Description

-Fit parametric mortality models given a set of input data which can be represented by death counts and mid-interval population estimates (Dx, Ex) or age-specific death rates (mx) or death probabilities (qx).
-Using the argument law one can specify the model to be fitted.
-So far more than 27 parametric models have been implemented; check the availableLaws function to learn about the available options.
-The models can be fitted under the maximum likelihood methodology or by selecting a loss function to be optimised.
-See the implemented loss function by running the availableLF function.
+Fit parametric mortality models given a set of input data.
+The data can be supplied as death counts and mid-interval population estimates (Dx, Ex), age-specific death rates (mx), or death probabilities (qx).
+Use the law argument to specify the model to be fitted.
+Over 30 parametric models are currently implemented; run availableLaws to see the full list.
+Models can be fitted using maximum likelihood or by optimising a loss function.
+See the availableLF function for the implemented options.

 Usage